sumeetpatil01/Sentiment-analysis/README.md

-sentiment Analysis Project with Flask
+# Sentiment Analysis Project with Flask
 Overview
 This project implements a sentiment analysis web application using Flask.
 The application analyzes restaurant reviews to classify them as positive or negative sentiments using machine learning models.